 This is so nasty that it surely beggars belief!

-We are intrigued, and find ourselves wondering what shift might have occurred in the tectonic plates of Jim Perrin’s universe— in his literary world in Wales—that he has written with such vituperation of those who have formerly always actively supported, and PAID him… Why, in other words, has he turned and bitten the hands that fed him?
+We are intrigued, and find ourselves wondering what shift might have occurred in the tectonic plates of Jim Perrin’s universe — in his literary world in Wales—that he has written with such vituperation of those who have formerly always actively supported, and paid him (thousands)… Why, in other words, has he turned and bitten the hands that fed him?

 It may be that he has burnt his bridges if his true nature, usually well-disguised but revealed in this recent (surely ill-judged?) piece of writing in ‘Poetry Wales’, has now been recognised by some who previously thought he could do no wrong.

-* We note the implication here that Jim Perrin occupies the literary high-ground, which might be doubted when one reads his latest offering in the ‘Guardian’ Country Diary, 6/12/14.
-Again he pretends that he is writing from Ariège (THE country diarist for Wales!), but as it is known that he left Harlech—with all his worldly goods—only on the 9/12/14, we think it much more likely that he is simply pretending to be in France, as we know he has before, and in our opinion it is yet another example of the slippery-ness of Jim Perrin…
+* We note the implication here that Jim Perrin occupies the literary high-ground, which might be doubted when one reads his latest offering in the ‘Guardian’ Country Diary, 06/12/2014.
+Again he pretends that he is writing from Ariège (The country diarist for Wales!), but as it is known that he left Harlech — with all his worldly goods — only on 09/12/2014, we think it much more likely that at the moment he is simply pretending to be in France, as we know he has done before, and in our opinion it is yet another example of the slippery-ness of Jim Perrin… Wherever he is, in France or in Wales, he is proved to be deceitful, arrogant and untrustworthy and his whole ‘itinerary’ is undertaken, always, to prevent the Child Maintenance Service establishing his whereabouts…